 Using Depreciation to Manage Cash Requirements

 One often-overlooked benefit of properly recognizing depreciation in your financial statements is that you can use this calculation to plan for and manage your business’s cash requirements.
 This is especially helpful if you want your business to fund the acquisition of future assets rather than taking out a loan to acquire them.

 Let’s look back at our very first example.
 Because we have taken the time to determine the useful life of our equipment for depreciation purposes, we can make an educated assumption that we will need to purchase a new piece of equipment within the next eight years.
 The earlier we can start planning for that purchase—perhaps by setting aside $2,500/month in a business savings account—the easier it will be to fund the replacement of the equipment when the time comes.

 Calculating and recording depreciation isn’t difficult.
-The most difficult aspect of the concept of depreciation is determining which depreciation method to use.
-Your accountant can help you determine which depreciation method to use in your business.
+The most difficult aspect of this concept is determining which method to use.
+Your accountant can help you determine which method to use in your business.

 Properly accounting for depreciation in your financial statements helps you ensure you have the most accurate view of your business’s value at all times.
 You can also use this calculation to help you plan for future cash requirements in your business.
 This helps you leverage one of the primary benefits of good accounting: being able to use your financials to make educated business decisions.